rhinstaller/teres/docs/index.rst

 .. py:class:: LoggingHandler(name, handlers[, result=teres.INFO[, dest="/tmp/"]])

     When creating an instance of this class directory called `name` is created at `dest` to store log files.
+If `dest` is set to `None`, files are only recorded and not copied.
 The `result` level is translated into python logging level and set as logging level.

 :mod:`bkr_handlers`